Sodalite at a Glance

 Where does Sodalite come from and how does it differ geologically from Lapis Lazuli?+

-Sodalite was first discovered in Greenland in 1806 and gained prominence after large deposits were found in Ontario, Canada, in 1891.
-Additional sources include Brazil, India, and Namibia.
-Geologically, Sodalite is a sodium aluminum silicate chloride mineral, while Lapis Lazuli is actually a rock composed of several minerals including Lazurite (a Sodalite group member), calcite, and pyrite.
-This is why Lapis Lazuli shows golden pyrite flecks while Sodalite typically shows only white calcite veining.
-Sodalite is more affordable and widely available than true Lapis Lazuli.
+Sodalite was first found in Greenland in 1806 and became well known after big deposits turned up in Ontario, Canada, in 1891.
+Other sources include Brazil, India, and Namibia.
+Geologically, Sodalite is a single mineral (sodium aluminum silicate chloride), while Lapis Lazuli is technically a rock made of several minerals including Lazurite (which is in the Sodalite family), calcite, and pyrite.
+That's why Lapis has those golden pyrite flecks and Sodalite doesn't.
+Sodalite is more affordable than genuine Lapis Lazuli.